 This is just a small selection of wines and wineries with geological names.

 and Wine in Southern France to student geological societies and amateur

 geology and other groups.
-The most recent talk and tasting was at a joint meeting
+One recent talk and tasting was at a meeting of the

 Bordelais (Bordeaux region)

 ANGLADE, P. 1990.
 Larousse Wines and Vineyards of France.
 Ebury Press, London.
 A comprehensive encyclopaedia of the grapes, wines and vineyards of France, including some information on geology and soils.

 and Wine.
 The French Terroir.
 The University of Chicago Press.
 An interesting